norc-heal/heal-app-docs/docs/resulttrack/addresult.md

     </figure>

 #### Associated Publication
 1. If this figure is already part of a manuscript, poster, or other publication, you will provide the path for that publication here.
-If your figure is not currently associated with a publication, you can leave this field blank.
-When it is included within a publication, you should return to [edit the result annotation](editresult.md) to add in the associated publication.
+If your figure is not currently associated with a publication, you can leave this field blank for now.
+Once this result is included within a publication, you should return to [edit the result annotation](editresult.md) to fill in the associated publication field for this result.

-To add, select the arrow below the field:
+    To add an associated publication, select the arrow below the field:
     <figure markdown>
         ![](../app-screenshots/assoc-multi-result-file-2.PNG)
         <figcaption></figcaption>
     </figure>

-*If the result is associated with multiple publications*, select the arrow again and enter the paths to each of the publication files here.
+2. *If the result is associated with multiple publications*, select the arrow again and enter the paths to each of the publication files here.
 This will allow the tool to create a results tracker for each of those publications in future steps (or add the individual result to the right results trackers), all of which will be associated with this result.
     <figure markdown>
         ![](../app-screenshots/assoc-multi-result-file-multi.PNG)
         <figcaption></figcaption>